 The syntax used in the filenames follow an international convention.
-The main name (without the ".nc") consists of 9 elements separated by an underscore "".
+The main name (without the ".nc") consists of 9 elements separated by an underscore "\".
 Some elements have two parts, separated by a hyphen "-".
-In Table 2, a key to understanding filenames is given.
+In Table 3, a key to understanding filenames is given.

 Element Explanation tas The meteorological variable. "tas" is the surface air tem- perature.
-Other available variables are tasmin, tasmax, pr (precipitation), sfcWind (average surface wind speed), sfcWindmax (maximum surface wind speed), rsds (inso- lation), and potevap (the potential evapo-transpiration) KGDK-1 Grid label.
+Other available variables are "tasmin", "tas- max", "pr" (precipitation), "sfcWind" (average surface wind speed), "sfcWindmax" (maximum surface wind speed), "rsds" (insolation), and "potevap" (the potential evapo-transpiration.
+KGDK-1 Grid label.
 KGDK-1 indicates the 1-km grid.
-Available is also KGDK-12.
+Available is also KGDK-12 (12-km grid).
 NCC-NorESM1-M The global climate model used.
-NCC is the Norwegian in- stitute, NorESM1-M is the model itself.
-See also Tabel 14 rcp85 The emissions scenario used to force the global and re- gional climate model. rcp45 is also available. r1i1p1 Label to indicate the global climate model run.
-Often, "ensembles" of runs are produced using the same model and scenario.
-Due to the chaotic nature of the weather system this results in somewhat differing results.
-SMHI-RCA4 The regional climate model used to dynamically down- scale from the global models 100km grid to the 12km grid of the local model.
+NCC is the Norwegian institute, NorESM1-M is the model itself.
+See Tabel 16 for the full table of codes rcp85 The emissions scenario used to force the global and re- gional climate model. "rcp26" and "rcp45" are also avail- able. r1i1p1 Label to indicate the individual realisation of the global climate model run.
+SMHI-RCA4 The regional climate model used to dynamically down- scale from the global models 100km grid to the 12km grid of the regional model.
 Here, the institute is SMHI and the model is their RCA4 model. v1 Version of the downscaling.
-When local model improve- ments are introduced, or errors corrected, new down- scalings can be produced and a new version number is day then given. day Time resolution of the model.
-Here daily data are indicated.
-20410101-20701231 Start and End-times of the model run.
+When local model improve- ments are introduced, or errors corrected, new down- scalings can be produced and a new version number is then given. day Time resolution of the model.
+Here daily data are indi- cated.
+20410101-20701231 Start and end-times of the model run in the format YYYYMMDD.
 Here January 1 2041 to December 31 2070.

-Table 2: Naming convention used for netcdf files.
+Table 3: Naming convention used for netcdf files.

 The calendars used in these files are not 'true to reality' - some contain data for 365 days, some 366, some include leap days, and so on.
-Not all models end at the same future date (e.g. some end in late 2099, others in early 2100).
-The user should use the files accordingly.
+Not all models end at the same future date (e.g. some end in late 2099, others in early 2100): caveat emptor.
+Tools such as the Climate Data Operators (CDO) can be extremely valuable when working with such datasets and are highly recommended.